joeyvmason/joeyvmason.github.io/_posts/2016-11-02-the-front-end-deserves-its-own-repository.md

 ---
-title: The Frontend Deserves its own Repository
+title: The Front-end Deserves its own Repository
 date: 2016-11-02 12:00:00 Z
-description: Improve development speed and maintainability by splitting frontend and backend into their own repositories.
+description: Improve development speed and maintainability by splitting front-end and back-end into their own repositories.
 layout: post
 header-img: img/axe-1200.jpeg
 ---

-Even with the rise of frontend JavaScript frameworks like [Angular](https://angularjs.org/){:target="_blank"} and [React](https://facebook.github.io/react/){:target="_blank"}, the idea of splitting your frontend and backend into separate repositories is looked upon with mistrust and suspicion by many developers.
+Even with the rise of front-end JavaScript frameworks like [Angular](https://angularjs.org/){:target="_blank"} and [React](https://facebook.github.io/react/){:target="_blank"}, the idea of splitting your front-end and back-end into separate repositories is looked upon with mistrust and suspicion by many developers.
 Why is this?
 If you think about it, a JavaScript app is really not so different from an Android app or an iOS app.
 It's just a web client that consume a REST API.